7 Underrated Things to Do in Dublin

 5. Visit Marsh’s Library, the oldest in Ireland

-6. James Joyce Tower and Museum
+6. James Joyce tower and museum

 7. Jeanie Johnston Tall Ship and Famine Museum

-If you’re looking down the River Liffey and admiring the tall ship tied up on the north quays, you might be surprised to hear that you can step aboard—it’s actually a museum.
+If you’re looking down the River Liffey and admiring the tall ship tied up on the north quays, you might be surprised to find that you can step aboard—it’s actually a museum.
 The Jeanie Johnston Tall Ship and Famine Museum tells the story of Irish emigration and those who crossed the Atlantic Ocean for a new life during the Great Famine.
 Although the ship is a replica, all of the rigging is in full working order, and this ship has also crossed the Atlantic.
 Below deck, the quarters show what life was like during the grueling journey in famine times.
-To learn more about Irish emigration, stroll over to the nearby Epic Irish Emigration Museum at CHQ, which describes how Irish emigrants shaped the world in everything from the arts and science to politics and sport.
+To learn more about Irish emigration, stroll over to the nearby Epic Irish Emigration Museum at Custom House Quay, which describes how Irish emigrants shaped the world in everything from the arts and science to politics and sport.

 From Our Partners